-86. “Reservoir” means any artificial or natural holding area that contains or will contain the water impounded by a dam.
+“Reservoir” means any artificial or natural holding area that contains or will contain the water impounded by a dam.
 [Section 373.403(4), F.S.]

-87.
+“Residential Canal System” means those canals whose uplands are occupied predominantly by residential single-family or multi-family dwelling units.